LSchwiedrzik/agl-persistent-storage-api/README.md

 # Persistent Storage API for the Automotive Grade Linux demo

-Our goal is to develop a grpc-API for AGL that serves as persistent storage API for the demo.
+Our goal is to develop a grpc API for AGL that serves as persistent storage API for the demo.
 The API will be written in Rust and make use of tonic for grpc functionality as well as RocksDB as a database backend.
 Use cases include retaining settings over a system shutdown (e.g. audio, HVAC, profile data, Wifi